Bounds on Codes Correcting Adjacent Transpositions: Achievable rates of codes correcting transpositions

+The bound from Theorem \ref{thm:GV} is plotted in Figure \ref{fig:GV} for an alphabet of size $ q = 4 $.
+For comparison, we also plot the bound

+The expression on the right-hand side of \eqref{eq:GVsub} is the familiar Gilbert--Varshamov bound for codes correcting $ \tau n $ \emph{substitutions}, i.e., codes of minimum Hamming distance $ 2\tau n $ \cite[Section 2.10.6]{huffman+pless}.
+Recall from Section \ref{sec:subvstransp} that any code correcting $ t $ substitutions can be used to construct a code of the same cardinality correcting $ t $ transpositions.

-\begin{remark}[Lower bound for the binary case] \textnormal{ For $ q = 2 $, a better lower bound on $ \bar{R}^\star_2(\delta) $ is known \cite[Section IV.C]{goyal}, as is the case in the regime of constant $ t $ (see Remark~\ref{rem:binary}).
-This is again due to the fact that the binary case seems to be rather special and admits a geometric interpretation in terms of packings in the Manhattan metric. \myqed} \end{remark}
+\begin{remark}[Lower bound for the binary case] \textnormal{ For $ q = 2 $, a lower bound on $ {R}^\star_2(\tau) $ better than \eqref{eq:GV4} is known \cite[Section IV.C]{goyal}.
+This is due to the fact that binary codes correcting transposition (a.k.a.\ bit-shift) errors can be interpreted as packings in the Manhattan metric \cite{kovacevic}, which in particular leads to a finer estimate of $ \bar{T}_2(n;r) $.
+Unfortunately, the mentioned geometric interpretation fails when $ q > 2 $ and thus the corresponding analysis and the constructions via dense packings cannot be generalized to larger alphabets in any obvious way. \myqed} \end{remark}